AndriiNorets/pandas_examples/README.md

-# pandas_examples
+# Pandas examples
-In this repository there are examples of work with pandas library in python language.
+### In this repository there are examples of work with pandas library in python language.

 ## [TASK 1]
 ### Display: